You have 0 free articles left this month.

 CEO Anja Pannek said: “Shared equity is a significant long-term commitment.
 Borrowers need clear, impartial guidance to understand how the Government’s equity share in their home works, what it means for future borrowing capacity, and how it may impact refinancing or selling.”

-She stressed the importance of broker involvement, stating: “This means access to the scheme has to be available through mortgage brokers.”
+She stressed the importance of broker involvement and stated: “This means access to the scheme has to be available through mortgage brokers.

-The MFAA CEO also noted that more lenders are expected to join the panel early next year, calling this essential for equitable access: “This will be critical for ensuring broader access to the Scheme.
+The MFAA CEO also noted that more lenders are expected to join the panel early next year and called this essential for equitable access: “This will be critical for ensuring broader access to the Scheme.
 We urge all lenders, present and future to allow interested applicants to get access to the scheme through their mortgage brokers.”

 CBA’s stance on Help to Buy mirrors its broader strategic shift toward proprietary lending.
 In its latest financial update, the major bank reported that 68 per cent of new mortgages in the September quarter were written through its own channels – part of a longer-term trend driven by digital-only pricing and expanded in-branch lending capacity.